kvirund/codingame/very.hard/shadows.of.the.knight.2/README.md

 # Shadows of the Knight Episode 2 - Solution Approach

+> ⚠️ **Disclaimer**: This puzzle was solved with significant assistance from Claude Opus 4.5.

 This document describes the approach I used to solve the Shadows of the Knight Episode 2 puzzle on CodinGame.
 I'm not providing the specific implementation code here, just describing the methodology that worked.

 ## Problem Overview